-- 7.12 There was an increase in employment floorspace in this monitoring period, and there remains a stock of sites with planning permission for a range of business and industrial uses throughout the National Park.
-This indicates that the strategy for relying on windfall sites coming forward rather than allocating employment sites continues to be successful. - 7.13 Additionally, the report highlights that proposals for employment, agriculture and recreational horsekeeping continue to be developed in line with the policies in the Authority's Local Plan.
+- 7.13 Although there was no increase in employment floorspace in this monitoring period, there remains a stock of sites with planning permission for a range of business and industrial uses throughout the National Park.
+As part of the review of the Local Plan an economic needs assessment has been jointly commissioned with New Forest District Council to provide an understanding of the sector needs and existing capacity.
+This will help inform the Authority's consideration of whether the current strategy of relying on windfall sites for economic uses remains appropriate. - 7.14 Additionally, the report highlights that proposals for employment, agriculture and recreational horsekeeping continue to be developed in line with the policies in the Authority's Local Plan.